-- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Start the engine and check that it is oil-tight.
+- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Start the engine and check it for leaks.

 - Fit the front spoiler. ( p.
-131)
+61) - Check the engine oil level. ( p.
+95)